jonnonz1/nz-statute-book/acts/public/1988/tariff-act-1988.md

   - **AANZFTA** means the Agreement Establishing the ASEAN–Australia–New Zealand Free Trade Area done at Cha-am, Phetchaburi, Thailand on 27 February 2009
   - **ASEAN** means the Association of South East Asian Nations
   - **chief executive** means the chief executive of the Ministry of Economic Development
-  - **Collector**
-  - **Comptroller**
-  - **Customs**
   - **Customs** or has the meaning given to it by section 2(1) of the Customs and Excise Act 1996
   - **Customs value** or , in relation to any goods, means the Customs value of those goods, determined in accordance with the provisions set out in Schedule 2 to the Customs and Excise Act 1996
-  - **Duty** means any duty imposed on goods under any of the provisions of this Act
+  - **duty** means any duty imposed on goods under any of the provisions of this Act
-  - **Goods** means all kinds of movable personal property, including animals
+  - **goods** means all kinds of movable personal property, including animals
-  - **Imported** has the meaning given to it by section 2(1) of the Customs and Excise Act 1996
+  - **imported** has the meaning given to it by section 2(1) of the Customs and Excise Act 1996
-  - **Importer** means any person by or for whom any goods are imported; and includes the consignee of any goods and any person who is or becomes the owner of or entitled to the possession of or beneficially interested in any goods on or at any time after their importation and before they have ceased to be subject to the control of the Customs
+  - **importer** means any person by or for whom any goods are imported; and includes the consignee of any goods and any person who is or becomes the owner of or entitled to the possession of or beneficially interested in any goods on or at any time after their importation and before they have ceased to be subject to the control of the Customs
   - **least developed country** means any country for the time being declared by Order in Council, under section 7A(1)(c), to be a least developed country for the purposes of this Act
   - **less developed country** means any country for the time being declared by an Order in Council, under section 7A(1)(d), to be a less developed country for the purposes of this Act
-  - **Manufacturing area** has the meaning given to it by section 2(1) of the Customs and Excise Act 1996
+  - **manufacturing area** has the meaning given to it by section 2(1) of the Customs and Excise Act 1996
   - **Minister** means the Minister of Commerce
   - **Normal Tariff** means the rates of duty and the exemptions from duty specified in the column headed Normal Tariff in the Tariff; and includes any modification or amendment thereof that may hereafter be made
   - **preferential abbreviation** has the meaning given to it by section 7(3)
   - **preferential country** has the meaning given to it by section 7(3)
   - **Preferential Tariff** means the rates of duty and the exemptions from duty specified in the column headed Preferential Tariff in the Tariff; and includes any modification or amendment thereof that may hereafter be made
-  - **Prescribed** in relation to forms includes prescribed by the chief executive
+  - **prescribed** in relation to forms includes prescribed by the chief executive
-  - **Rate of duty** includes the term Free
+  - **rate of duty** includes the term Free
-  - **Secretary**
-  - **Ship** means any kind of vessel used in navigation, not propelled by oars only
+  - **ship** means any kind of vessel used in navigation, not propelled by oars only
-  - **Shipment** includes loading into an aircraft; and to ship and cognate expressions have corresponding meanings
+  - **shipment** includes loading into an aircraft; and to ship and cognate expressions have corresponding meanings
   - **South Pacific Regional Trade and Economic Co-operation Agreement** means the agreement of that name done at Tarawa on the 14th day of July 1980; and includes any modification or amendment of it made after that day
   - **specified AANZFTA party** means a country that is for the time being declared by Order in Council under section 7A(1)(a) to be a specified AANZFTA party for the purposes of this Act
   - **specified TPA party** means a country that is for the time being declared by Order in Council under section 7A(1)(b) to be a specified TPA party for the purposes of this Act